 Beware of shoppers adding items to cart to meet the free shipping threshold who later return part of their order.
 If this becomes a trend, identify the products most often being returned by customers who meet the free shipping threshold.
 Consider modifying your policy by not allowing these items to be returned.
 Or test different free shipping thresholds aimed at reducing partial order returns.

 You could also make in-person returns free, like Everlane.
 If you want to return an item by mail, it costs $7, which it waives if you opt for store credit.

 Everlane’s return policy offers many options, including free returns at retail locations.

 It’s important to develop a vision for what the right return experience looks like for your shoppers.
 Below are some best practices for returns:

-- Automate the returns process, integrate your returns solution with your warehouse, inventory management, and logistics systems and partners
+- Automate the returns process, and integrate your returns solution with your warehouse, inventory management, and logistics systems and partners.

 Importantly, consider taking your customers’ point of view to get the return experience just right.